tomahim/py-image-dataset-generator/README.md

 By default, this command will randomly apply these image transformations :

-- blur (with a probability of 10%)
+- Blur image (with a probability of 10%)
-- random noise (with a probability of 50%)
+- Add Random noise (with a probability of 50%)
-- horizontal flip (with a probability of 30%)
+- Horizontal flip (with a probability of 30%)
 - Left or Right rotation between 0 or 25 degree (with a probability of 50%)

-- ... to be completed
+- *... to be completed*

-You can customize these default values by editing the `augmentation_config.py` file or by making [your own image augmentation pipeline](#create-a-custom-augmentation-pipeline)
+You can customize these default values by editing the `augmentation_config.py` file or by making [your own image augmentation pipeline](#create-a-custom-image-augmentation-pipeline)

 You can find all possible parameters in the table below (also available with the `--help` parameter) :